 - Any U.S. citizen who served with U.S. allied forces during any war in which the United States takes place.

-Members of Reserve Components and Reserve Officers' Training Corps
+Reserve Components and Reserve Officers' Training Corps

 - Reservists and National Guard members who, at time of death, were entitled to retired pay under Chapter 1223, title 10, United States Code, or would have been entitled, when they reached retirement age.